Efficient Uniform Negative Edge Weights: Empirical evaluation

-If we restrict to $\wInt = \set{-1, 0, 1}$, there are $3^n$ weight functions on the $n$-cycle~$C_n$.
-Recall that any $w = (w_1, \ldots, w_n) \in \wInt^n$ is consistent with $C_n$ iff $\sum_i w_i \ge 0$.
-By symmetry we have $2|\setCons_{C_n, \wInt}| \ge 3^n$ (see also \cref{tab:ncycle_acceptance} (Appendix) for details).
-Consequently, in the special case of $C_n$, we can construct an exact sampler by rejecting negative cycles (\ie sample random weight functions until one has a non-negative sum).
-This algorithm runs in expected time $\Theta(n)$.
-It allows us to test the MCMC uniformity through an experiment reminiscent of the Coupon Collector's problem.
+\subparagraph*{Methodology} The experimental design is inspired by the Coupon Collector's problem.
 We obtain a large number~$k$ of independent samples by running \mcsteps~steps of the Markov Chain each starting from the initial weight $(0, \ldots, 0)$.
-Since we are sampling with replacement, some of these samples are inevitably duplicates.
+Since each run is independent, some obtained weights are inevitably duplicates.
 However, we know from the Coupon collector's problem that for large~$n$, $k = \Theta(|\setCons_{C_n,\wInt}| \log(|\setCons_{C_n,\wInt}|))$ samples are expected to be sufficient to observe every item in $\setCons_{C_n,\wInt}$ at least once.

-We approximate a similar threshold by counting the number of samples the exact sampler takes to cover $\setCons_{C_n, \wInt}$.
-Since the last few elements incur significant noise, we stop earlier, namely when $99\%$ of elements were seen.\footnote{We also ensure that all samplers can \emph{fully} cover~$\setCons_{C_n, \wInt}$ to give additional credence to the correctness of the implementations.} We call this quantity \emph{runs-until-coverage}.
-For $n \in \set{8,12,16}$, we find that the exact sampler uses $(4.6 \pm 0.1) |\setCons_{C_n,\wInt}|$ runs-until-coverage; this linear dependency is plausible since each sample is a new item with probability of at least $1/100$.
+Since the last few elements incur significant noise, we stop earlier, namely when $99\%$ of elements were seen.\footnote{We also ensure that all samplers can \emph{fully} cover~$\setCons_{C_n, \wInt}$ to give additional credence to the correctness.} We call this quantity \emph{runs-until-coverage}.

-We now replace the exact sampler with the MCMC process for different numbers of steps~\mcsteps and measure their runs-until-coverage.
+\subparagraph*{Measurements} We use an exact sampling algorithm\footnote{ We draw each edge weight~$w(e)$ i.i.d. from $\wInt = \set{-1, 0, 1}$, and restart if $\sum_e w(e)$ is negative.
+This yields a constant acceptance probability on the $n$-cycle. } to establish the correct baseline of $(4.6 \pm 0.1) |\setCons_{C_n,\wInt}|$ runs-until-coverage for $n \in \set{8,12,16}$.
+This linear dependency is plausible since each sample is a new item with probability of at least $1/100$.
+Then, we replace the exact sampler with the MCMC process for different numbers of steps~\mcsteps and measure their runs-until-coverage.
 This allows us to reject the hypothesis that the MCMC process is identical to the exact sampler if \mcsteps is too small.
-If coverage does not occur within $10 |\setCons_{C_n,\wInt}|$ steps (\ie more than twice the exact sampler's runs-until-coverage), we say that the run does not reach coverage. \Cref{fig:cycle_coverage} contains the findings as function of~\mcsteps and normalized by the exact sampler's runs-until-coverage.
+If coverage does not occur within $10 |\setCons_{C_n,\wInt}|$ steps (\ie more than twice the baseline), we say that the run does not reach coverage. \Cref{fig:cycle} contains the findings as function of~\mcsteps and normalized by the exact sampler's runs-until-coverage.